Martyrdom quotes from throughout Church History.

 It's a beautiful thing to God when a Christian does battle with pain.
 When he faces threats, punishments and tortures by mocking death and treading underfoot the horror of the executioner; when he raises up his freedom in Christ as a standard before kings and princes; when he yields to God alone, and—triumphant and victorious—he tramples upon the very man who has pronounced the sentence upon him … God finds all these things beautiful.
 (The Octavius 37)

 How many of our people have borne that not their right hand only, but their whole body, should be burned—burned up without any cries of pain … Do I compare men with [your Roman heroes]?
 Boys and young women among us treat with contempt crosses and tortures, wild beasts, and all the bugbears of punishment with the inspired patience of suffering.
-(The Octavius 37)
+And do you not perceive, O wretched men, that there is nobody who either is willing without reason to undergo punishment, or is able without God to bear tortures? (ibid.)

 Go zealously on, good presidents! you will stand higher with the people if you sacrifice the Christians at their wish.
 Kill us, torture us, condemn us, grind us to dust.
 Your injustice is the proof that we are innocent.